biospi/seaMass/README.md

   control = sigma_control(schedule = schedule_slurm(cpus_per_task = 14, mem = "64000m", mail_user = "username@domain.com")))
 ```

-Note above we also set set *run = FALSE* which prepares but does not run seaMass-Σ. This gives you the opportunity to add one or more seaMass-Δ runs so that everything can be run in one go later.
+Note above we also set set *run = FALSE* which prepares but does not run seaMass-Σ. This gives you the opportunity to add one or more seaMass-Θ and seaMass-Δ runs so that everything can be run in one go later.

 ```
+# prepare seaMass-Θ
+fit.theta <- seaMass_theta(fit.sigma)

 # prepare seaMass-Δ
-fit.delta <- seaMass_delta(fit.sigma)
+fit.delta <- seaMass_delta(fit.theta)

 # run seaMass-Σ and then seaMass-Δ
 run(fit.sigma)